Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 Capacity Building through Data Sharing
 --------------------------------------

-The Geohazards Web Portal is investigating on different work areas (or 'contexts'):
+The Geohazards Web Portal is investigating on different work areas (or 'contexts') made available to users:

 EO Data
 +++++++